Investor Summary

 |---|---|---|

-The manager emphasizes continued focus on liquidity and credit quality as core to the fixed income philosophy, with the fund positioned to outperform risk assets in a global growth slowdown scenario.
+The fund maintains emphasis on liquidity and credit quality positioning to potentially outperform risk assets during global growth slowdown scenarios.

 | Date | Letter | Tickers | Keywords | Pitches | Quick Takes |